 Overall, the Airport's terminal stores followed a dynamic operations pattern throughout the year, adapting to the various legislative restrictions and flights regulations.
-Nonetheless, AIA, in close cooperation with the Concessionaires, ensured the availability of the commercial offering to passengers.
-Addressing the year's first quarter, during which government restrictions were in full effect, approximately 40% of the stores remained open, whereas the gradual re-opening of tourism activities as of mid-May marked the recovery of passenger figures and the progressive re-opening of the airport's stores, whose availability surpassed 95% from the summer period onwards.
+Nonetheless, in close cooperation with the Concessionaires, AIA ensured the availability of the commercial offering to passengers.
+During the year's first quarter, when government restrictions were in full effect, approximately 40% of the stores remained open, whereas the gradual re-opening of tourism activities in mid-May marked the recovery of passenger figures and the progressive re-opening of the Airport's stores, whose availability surpassed 95% from the summer period onwards.